Personal Injury Law

 Asbestos and dust diseases

-If you are suffering from mesothelioma, asbestosis or any other asbestos disease, you have rights to compensation.
+If you are suffering from mesothelioma, asbestosis or any other asbestos disease, you are entitled to compensation.
 Call us today on 1300 636 846 for a no-obligation assessment.
 Go To Court Lawyers also assist clients with other dust-related diseases such as black lung (pneumoconiosis).
 Our understanding and compassionate team are passionate about obtaining a just result.

 Injured because of a faulty product?
 You may have compensation entitlements.

 Australian laws protect consumers by imposing a duty of care on manufacturers to produce safe products.
-The following are examples of where a claim under product liability could be made:
+Claims can be made under product liability in a range of situations.
+These include the following:

 - Defective cars, machinery or components;